IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition_labels.md

 ## Defining a specific host node

-In addition to defining `connectivityType` in the HostDefiner, specific host nodes can be defined overriding the `connectivityType` definition.
-For more information about defining the connectivity type within the HostDefiner, see [Configuring the host definer](../configuration/configuring_hostdefiner.md)).
+In addition to defining `connectivityType` in the HostDefiner, the node's connectivity type can be defined by overriding the `connectivityType` definition within the HostDefiner by using the `connectivity-type` label.

 This tag defines the connectivity type of the node regardless of connectivity hierarchy.